ai/autoprefixer-rails/README.md

 [Autoprefixer](https://github.com/ai/autoprefixer) is a tool to parse CSS and add vendor prefixes to CSS rules using values from the [Can I Use](http://caniuse.com/).
-This gem provides Ruby and Ruby on Rails integration with the this JavaScript library.
+This gem provides Ruby and Ruby on Rails integration with the this JavaScript tool.

 Sponsored by [Evil Martians](http://evilmartians.com/).